JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-Assumption: That everyone that uses our app will be from the University of Bristol.
-In the future we would look to improve the verification process to ensure that only those from Bristol can use it.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Assumption: That everyone that uses our app will be from the University of Bristol.
+In the future we would look to improve the verification process to ensure that only those from Bristol can use it.</p>